photoprism/photoprism-docs/docs/getting-started/ports/freebsd.md

 # Running PhotoPrism On FreeBSD

-!!! info ""
+!!! tldr ""
-    Should you experience problems with the installation, we recommend that you ask the FreeBSD community for advice, as we cannot provide support for third-party software.
+    Should you experience problems with the installation, we recommend that you ask the FreeBSD community for advice, as we cannot provide support for third-party software and services.

 For FreeBSD / FreeNAS users, an unofficial [PhotoPrism port](https://github.com/huo-ju/photoprism-freebsd-port) is available.

 The port will compile and install libtensorflow 1.15.2 and build `photoprism` from source on FreeBSD.

-!!! quote ""
-    Help improve these docs!
-You can contribute by clicking :material-pencil: to send a pull request with your changes.

 **1. Clone or download the port:**